jasonelle/jasonette-old-blog/_posts/2017-02-05-functional-programming-in-json.md

 This chain of actions makes a network request to the jsonplaceholder server and renders the result using whichever template you define (also in JSON).

+Here, the `success` object is the callback.
+It waits until the `$network.request` completes successfully and then runs.

 If we were to express this in Javascript it would look something like this

 ```js